 Now that we’ve discussed that vital subject, it’s time to look at all the best things to do in Singapore during your visit.
 With all of them to look forward to, you won’t be able to wait for your 3 days in Singapore to start.

-Day 1 in Singapore
+Singapore Itinerary: Day 1

 Start your visit to Singapore in the city’s Colonial District before moving onto the core part of Downtown, full of Singapore’s most iconic sights.